BinaryMuse/fluxxor/site/contents/guides/async-data.md

 };
 ```

-From here on out, it's pretty much the same game.
+From here on out, our app will look pretty similar to any other.

 Store
 -----